-The results of the above tests allow us to recommend indirect reinforcement of the bearing cross-section zones of the contour reinforcement in the walls of cast in place buildings.
-Note, that disintegration of such zones was observed in both cases: during vibration tests of segments of cast in place buildings, and upon examination of cast in place buildings after the Carpathian earthquake of 1986.
+The results of the above tests allow us to recommend indirect reinforcement of the bearing cross-section zones of the contour reinforcement in the walls of monolithic buildings.
+Note that disintegration of such zones was observed both during vibration tests of segments of monolithic buildings and upon examination of monolithic buildings after the Carpathian earthquake of 1986.

-Experts in earthquake-resistant cast in place house building are not yet in agreement on what plane reinforcement of shear walls of cast in place buildings should be like.
+Experts in earthquake-resistant monolithic house-building are not yet in agreement on what plane reinforcement of walls of monolithic buildings should be like.
 Sometimes completely opposite opinions are voiced.
 Some support the idea that plane reinforcement is not required at all.
-Others state that contour reinforcement in cast in place buildings should not exist and should be completely replaced with plane reinforcement.
+Others state that contour reinforcement in monolithic buildings should not exist and should be completely replaced with plane reinforcement.